Intrinsic Dynamics-Driven Generalizable Scene Representations for Vision-Oriented Decision-Making Applications: Method

-Finally, as shown in Figure \ref{fig2}, our method presents an optimization framework constrained by the underlying reward, inverse dynamics, and forward dynamics equations, based on the final sequence optimization objective in Eq. (\ref{eq8}).
-The modeling details of the DTFT frequency domain prediction model and the multi-step state prediction are discussed in the following two sections.
+The whole framework of our approach is shown in Fig.~\ref{fig2}.
+For details of the frequency domain prediction model and the multi-step state prediction, we discuss them in the following two subsections.